Beat the heat | Top spots near Bristol to cool down this summer

 Wenchford offers the perfect place to beat the Bristol heat.
 A popular picnic site with picnic tables, an easy access path and – for when it all gets a bit too hot – a paddling area.

 Blackpool Brook trickles through the site under the dappled shade of the large oak trees.
-An idyllic spot to come with family or friends, once you arrive you’ll never want to go back to Bristol!
+An idyllic spot to visit with family or friends, once you arrive you’ll never want to go back to Bristol!

 During the summer toilets are open on-site, so you don’t have to move!
 That said, we recommend stretching your legs – there’s a walking trail running along a hard-surfaced path adjacent to the Blackpool Brook and then on to a track above the picnic site.